Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 Use this three-sheet system:

-- Sheet 1 (Main sheet): Turn your paper landscape.
-Write the company name and objective at the top.
-Draw your framework below.
-Keep this sheet visible throughout the entire case.
-Every time you finish a section, write the key takeaway next to the relevant framework bucket.
+- Sheet 1 (Main sheet): turn your paper sideways so it is wider than it is tall.
+Write the company name and objective at the top and draw your framework below.
+Every time you finish a section, write the key takeaway next to the relevant framework bucket

-At the end of the case, your main sheet should have a clear summary of findings that makes it easy to deliver a structured recommendation.
+At the end of the case, your main sheet should hold a clear summary of findings that makes it easy to deliver a structured recommendation.

 What Numbers Should You Memorize for Case Interviews?

-Most case interviews do not require specialized knowledge, but having a few reference numbers memorized will help you make faster, more credible assumptions in market sizing and estimation questions.
+Most case interviews do not require specialized knowledge, but a few memorized reference numbers help you make faster, more credible assumptions in estimation questions.

 - Global population: 8 billion